RvNovae/dhge-latex/README.md

 1. After having installed all required packages, you should now be able to build this project and start writing
 1. template.tex contains a bunch of constants that you can change, so you don't have to tinker with the deckblatt itself
 1. Place your acronyms in acro.tex
-1. Place your bibliography in bib.
+1. Place your bibliography in bib (this template uses BibLaTeX).
 1. Write your text in main.tex and or require more .tex files of your own in there